 How does B2B SaaS copywriting (or really any copywriting) work?:

 We learn everything we can about your target consumer, from their deepest desires to the daily struggles that your product helps solve.

 We use this information to develop a language manipulation strategy that resonates specifically with them (via speaking to them with empathy, and understanding—and even using words and phrases the way they would.
 (For example: writing copy for a social media ad targeting a 25-year-old marketing assistant who lives in California will look wa-a-a-ay different than writing copy for a mailer targeting a veteran lawyer with a firm in Kentucky.)

-This carefully crafted concoction creates a compelling message that speaks so intimately to your ideal customer, that they can’t help but invest in your offer.
+This carefully crafted concoction of psychology and research creates a compelling message that speaks so intimately to your ideal customer that they can’t help but invest in your offer.

 When Copywriting Can Be Dangerous